JuliaActuary/JuliaActuary.org/JuliaActuary/index.md

 > JuliaActuary is focused on building packages that enable actuaries everywhere to build solutions using open-source tools.

-The packages utilize all of the benefits of the [Julia language](https://julialang.org) and is a set of extensible packages that:
+The packages utilize all of the benefits of the [Julia language](https://julialang.org) and:

 * provide easy access and clean interface to mortality tables (**MortalityTables.jl**)
 * bundle a set of commonly used financial and math functions (**ActuaryUtiltities.jl**)